 Panchkarma, Ayurveda's medical detox, which requires purgation, enemas and serious elimination therapies, should only be performed under the guidance of a highly skilled Ayurveda doctor.

-Today Ayurveda must also take into account that when a herb or food has to pass through a digestive and metabolic system that is overloaded with toxins, as is common today, the divine intelligence of the herb gets corrupted and lead to further damage.
+Today Ayurveda must also take into account that when a herb or food has to pass through a digestive and metabolic system that is overloaded with toxins, the divine intelligence of the herb gets corrupted and can lead to further damage.

-Marma therapy is very effective as a remedy for negative planetary influences because it not only helps balance the doshas in the physical body but also promotes a connection with our vibrational body, which creates balance with the planetary energies.
+Ayurveda’s subtle interventions like the Marma and Mantra Therapy are very effective, especially when combined, as a remedy for negative planetary influences because they not only help balance the doshas in the physical body but also promote a connection with our vibrational body, which creates balance with the planetary energies.